NerdPraise/Tango_Multitenancy_event_webapp/README.md

 3. The endpoints are user timezone-aware but not the admin dashboard
 4. The concept of company tenancy is made abstract to user
 5. No user management api
+6. Choice of time zones is restricted to common time zone